jeppeklh/datamatiker-noter-quartz2/content/00 - Programmering og Teknologi/Languages/C-sharp/Libraries and Frameworks/Frameworks/WPF/Controls/Grid.md

 tags: #C-sharp #Programmering #WPF #WPFControl

-## Definition
+> [!tldr] Definition
----
-A Grid is a layout control that organizes its children in a tabular structure of rows and columns.
+> A Grid is a layout control that organizes its children in a tabular structure of rows and columns.

 Grids are powerful for creating complex layouts.
 They allow precise control over the positioning of child elements.

+---

 ## Properties
----
 - `RowDefinitions`: Defines the rows in the grid.
 - `ColumnDefinitions`: Defines the columns in the grid.

+---

 ## Example
----
 ```xml
 <Grid>
 	<Grid.RowDefinitions>